-Once an insurer has received notification of approval from FSCO of its filing, it must file one copy of its complete Auto Insurance manual, containing the revised risk classification system, including rating rule changes, if applicable, with FSCO in electronic format (or CD) within 30 days according to the Filing Guidelines for Automobile Insurance Manuals.
+Once an insurer has received notification of authorization from FSCO of its filing, it must file one copy of its complete automobile insurance manual, containing the revised risk classification system, including rating rule changes, if applicable, with FSCO in electronic format (or CD) within 30 days according to the Filing Guidelines for Automobile Insurance Manuals.

-An insurer may be subject to regulatory action by FSCO if it fails to provide the required information within this time frame.
+The insurer may be subject to regulatory action by FSCO if it fails to provide the required information within this time frame.